 Born in 150 AC, Elaena was the third daughter and youngest child of King Aegon III Targaryen and Queen Daenaera of House Velaryon.
 She had two older brothers, Daeron and Baelor, and two older sisters, Daena and Rhaena.
 Elaena's most cherished possession was a dragon's egg whose stony shell showed the same colors as her hair.

 Elaena's brother, Baelor I Targaryen, came to the throne in 161 AC, when she was eleven.
 Shortly thereafter Baelor the Blessed imprisoned Elaena and her sisters in their own "Court of Beauty", in the part of the Red Keep that would become known as the Maidenvault, to preserve their innocence and so the sight of them would not tempt him or others in his court to mortal lusts.
 The three sisters were known afterwards as the "Three Maids in the Tower".
-Elaena had always been told that her hair was her "crowning glory".
-She hated her imprisonment, so she cut off her braid and sent it to Baelor, hoping that if she rid herself of her beauty, he would allow her out of the Maidenvault.
+Elaena hated her imprisonment, and had always been told that her hair was her "crowning glory"; so, she cut off her braid and sent it to Baelor, hoping that if she rid herself of her beauty, he would allow her out of the Maidenvault.
 Her pleas fell on deaf ears, and she remained in the Maidenvault until Baelor's death in 171 AC.

-There were some amongst the smallfolk and the lords who felt that Elaena's eldest sister Daena should inherit the throne, as she was Aegon III's eldest surviving child.
+After Baelor died, there were some amongst the smallfolk and the lords who felt that Elaena's eldest sister Daena should inherit the throne, as she was Aegon III's eldest surviving child.
 However, Daena had been isolated for a decade in the Maidenvault, which had left her and her sisters without powerful allies.
-The memories of the Dance of the Dragons and of Rhaenyra Targaryen, the last woman to sit the Iron Throne, left many leery of the idea of a ruling queen.
-The precedents of the Great Council of 101 AC and the Dance were cited, the claims of Daena and her sisters were set aside, and Elaena's uncle was crowned King Viserys II.
+The memories of the Dance of the Dragons and of Rhaenyra Targaryen, the last woman to sit the Iron Throne, left many wary of the idea of a ruling queen.
+The precedents of the Great Council of 101 AC and the Dance were cited, the claims of Daena and her sisters were set aside, and Elaena's uncle was crowned King Viserys II Targaryen.

-Elaena outlived her siblings and led a tumultuous life once freed from the Maidenvault.
+After being freed from the Maidenvault, Elaena outlived her siblings and led a tumultuous life.
 Although Elaena had three husbands during her lifetime, the great love of her life was her cousin, Lord Alyn Velaryon.
 She gave birth to two bastard children by him, the twins Jon and Jeyne Waters.
 Elaena had hoped to marry Alyn, but he was lost at sea; a year after his disappearance, she gave up hope and agreed to marry another.